Last updated on June 1st, 2023 at 09:23 pm

 Are you saving miles of extension cords or spare car parts?
 Are the things in your garage truly useful to you?
-Be honest with yourself, and keep only what you truly need.
+Be honest with yourself, and keep only what you really need.

 Spring cleaning is a great time to run a micro-fiber cloth over everything that is exposed.
 You may need several cloths, as they will fill up with dust quickly.

 Clean the Floor

 Now is time to do a major floor washing.
-First you will want to take a large broom and clear most of the dirt away.
+First you will want to use a large broom to clear most of the dirt away.

 Perhaps your extension cords, bicycles, and rain boots have mud or other grime caked on them.
-Take the dirty items outside and give them a good rinse, using soap when necessary.How to Spring Clean Your Garage | #springcleaning #spring #cleaning #garage #home Click To Tweet
+Take the dirty items outside, and give them a good rinse, using soap when necessary.How to Spring Clean Your Garage | #springcleaning #spring #cleaning #garage #home Click To Tweet

 Make Room for Your Vehicle

-One of the main benefits of having a garage is being able to park your vehicle inside.
-Unfortunately for many families, there is not even enough room to fit their car in, because the garage is used as a storage space.
-If you are running low on space another potential option is to sell the car if you aren’t using it, and use other means of transportation.
+One of the main benefits of having a garage is having an enclosed space to park a vehicle.
+Unfortunately for many families, there isn’t enough room to fit their car in the garage, because it’s used as a storage space.
+If you are running low on space another potential option is to sell the car if it’s one you aren’t using.

-Assuming you have sorted through all your items, you can now decide whether to keep or get rid of them.
+Once you’ve sorted through all your items, you can now decide whether to keep or get rid of them.
 Next, put what remains back in an organized manner.

 Install Storage Solutions

-If you have tried your best and still can’t fit everything in the garage in an orderly way, you may want to take the organization a step further.
+If you’ve tried your best and still can’t fit everything in the garage in an orderly way, you may want to take your organization efforts a step further.

 Be sure to secure overhead storage properly so it doesn’t fall down later.
 Unplug electrical items before cleaning.
 Be cautious about sharp objects when digging in boxes.

 When you’re done, you’ll have a garage that is efficient and useful again.

 This photo is licensed under a Creative Commons Attribution 4.0 International License.

 Don’t miss a thing!
-Subscribe to MomsWhoSave’s blog posts below!
+Subscribe to MomsWhoSave’s newsletter.